Whether you’re a new vegan or have been vegan for years, the “is it vegan” question never stops.

 The other ingredients vary depending on the flavor, and, interestingly, the country in which they’re made and sold.

-Starburst made and sold in the US contain gelatin (for more on this ingredient, see our “Is Jello Vegan?” article), while Starburst made and sold in the UK don’t.
+Starburst made and sold in the US contain gelatin (for more on this ingredient, see our article on Jello), while Starburst made and sold in the UK don’t.

 Starburst jelly beans, however, never contain gelatin, but they are made with an ingredient called confectioner’s glaze.